lbuthman/udacity-log-analysis/README.md

     database the program will run against.
 The database will be discuss more below, but for now, let's just get it ready.
     - Instructions:
-        1) After unzipping the the download, move newsdatabase.sql to your vagrant directory.
+        1) After unzipping the download, move newsdatabase.sql to your vagrant directory.
 Ex.
 Documents/FSND-Virtual-Machine/vagrant
         2) Run the command `psql -d news -f newsdata.sql`